dzoliana/FoodOrder-React/README.md

   - return a label and input inside div

 - Modal
-  - using React Portal for our background (behind a modal layer that blocks interaction with the rest of the page), and render modal overlay itself with React Portal
+  - using React `Portal` for our background (behind a modal layer that blocks interaction with the rest of the page), and render modal overlay itself with React Portal
   - creating `Backdrop` and `ModalOverlay` components
-  - return some markup where are backdrop and an overlay one to the other (fragment wrap Backdrop and ModalOverlay)
+  - return some markup where are backdrop and an overlay one to the other (`Fragment` wrap Backdrop and ModalOverlay)
-  - to make sure that the HTML code is not thrown around, we use Portals - output 2 dynamic expressions { }{ } inside Fragment and call the 'createPortal' method
+  - to make sure that the HTML code is not thrown around, we use Portals - output 2 dynamic expressions { }{ } inside Fragment and call the `createPortal` method
-    - `portalElement`is constant that accesses `document.getElementById('overlays')`selected div from the index.html public file c
+    - `portalElement`is constant that accesses `document.getElementById('overlays')` selected div from the index.html public file
     - pass that portalElement as the second argument to both create portal calls

 ## Getting started